jhermann/ice-creamery/recipes/ChiaChoco (Deluxe)/README.md

  1. Pour into the tub and *QUICKLY* use an immersion blender on full speed to homogenize everything.
  1. Let blender run until thickeners are properly hydrated, up to 1-2 min.
 Or blend again after waiting that time.
  1. Add remaining ingredients (to the MAX line) and stir with a spoon.
+ 1. After mixing, let the base sit in the fridge for at least 30min (better 2h), for the seeds to properly soak.
+Stir before freezing.
  1. Put on the lid, freeze for 24h, then spin as usual.
 Flatten any humps before that.
  1. Process with RE-SPIN mode when not creamy enough after the first spin.
  1. Process with MIX-IN after adding mix-ins evenly.
 For that, add partial amounts into a hole going down to the bottom, and fold the ice cream over, building pockets of mix-ins.